-The first thing one needs to remember is that weight loss is unique to every person.
+The first thing you need to remember is that weight loss is unique to everyone.

-Scrutinising your diet closely may give you insights that you’d previously missed.
-Perhaps a food you’re eating has hidden carbs, or you’re allergic to something without knowing.
+Scrutinising your diet closely may give you insights that you may have missed in the past.
+Perhaps a food you’re eating contains hidden carbs, or you are unknowingly eating foods you are allergic to.
 There’s no telling until you take the time to get real with yourself and with what you’re eating.

 Below is our list of the 10 extra rules to pay close attention to if you are struggling to lose.

 - Eat enough animal fat.This is central to Banting.
 Saturated fat is NOT bad for you and you can totally eat it.
 Small amounts at a time help make you feel full and can stop you from overeating.
 So long as you are sticking to the phase-appropriate guidelines of Banting 2.0, you will be right on track.